gstroup/apimocker/README.md

 If the config.json file is edited, you can send an http request to /admin/reload to pick up the changes.

 ## Versions
+### 0.3.4
+Added support for switching response based on complex JSON request, using JSONPath.  (see issue #14)  Thanks to @priyagampa !
 ### 0.3.3
 Added support for switching response HTTP status based on a request parameter.  (see issue #12)
 ### 0.3.2